$0 Brazil → Portugal D7/D8 Visa Guide — Quick-Start Checklist

 • You leave Brazil permanently in, say, October 2026

-• You file the final IRPF declaration (the DSDP itself) by April 30, 2027, covering the period from January 1, 2026 to October (your last day in Brazil)
+• You file the final IRPF declaration (the DSDP itself) by the deadline for that year's annual adjustment declaration, covering the period from January 1, 2026 to October (your last day in Brazil)

 • After this, you are officially a Brazilian non-resident — Brazil only taxes Brazilian-source income from that point forward